Prashant8008/hand_gesture_detection/README.md

 Multiple Gesture Recognition: Supports recognition of various hand gestures like thumbs up, victory sign, open palm, etc.
 Interactive Interface: A user-friendly interface built using Streamlit to interact with the model easily.
 Project Structure

+data
+Contains the dataset used for training and testing the model.

+notebooks/:
+Jupyter notebooks used for data exploration, preprocessing, and model training.

+models/:
-data/: Contains the dataset used for training and testing the model. notebooks/: Jupyter notebooks used for data exploration, preprocessing, and model training. models/: Saved models and weight files. app.py: Streamlit app to run the hand gesture detection interface. requirements.txt: List of Python libraries required to run the project.
+Saved models and weight files.

+app.py: Streamlit app to run the hand gesture detection interface.

+requirements.txt: List of Python libraries required to run the project.

 README.md: This file providing an overview of the project.

 Dataset
 The dataset used for this project consists of images of different hand gestures.
 The images are labeled and organized into separate folders corresponding to each gesture.